Anuraj4/Quiz-App-MERN/README.md

 ## Demo Video
 [Watch Demo](https://yourvideolink.com)

-## Future Enhancements
-- Add a database to store user scores.
-- Implement a timer for each question.
-- Provide difficulty levels.
-- User authentication for tracking individual progress.

 ## License
 This project is licensed under the MIT License.
 Feel free to modify and distribute it.

 ## Contact
-For any questions, feel free to reach out at [your email] or open an issue in the repository.
+For any questions, feel free to reach out at [anurajvenkatpurwar@gmail.com] or open an issue in the repository.